RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/fabrication_considerations_for_3D_printing.md

 - Time of printing
 - Surface Quality
-- Mechanical properties (Tenile and Shearing)
+- Mechanical properties (Tensile and Shearing)
 - Supports and Overhanging structure

-In the above case, it is best to print the part in the configuration shown in lower left i.e. laying along the surface having maximum surface area.
+In the above case, it is best to print the part in the configuration shown in lower left i.e. laying along the surface having the maximum surface area.

 ## 3. Overhangs and supports
 ![N|Solid](https://cdn-images-1.medium.com/max/1500/1*vRzutfX5qpPH9NHZh-fHBQ.png)